pid-j/CHRFNS/README.md

 ![CHRFNS Icon](icon.png)

-CHRFNS, short for ChickenSuite HTML Requests From Native Scratch, is a method of allowing Scratch to do GET requests using [Python](https://python.org) and [Requestly](https://requestly.com).
+CHRFNS, short for ChickenSuite HTML Requests From Native Scratch, is a method of allowing Scratch (and some forks) to do GET requests using [Python](https://python.org) and [Requestly](https://requestly.com).

 ## Dependencies